What's New in EMQX 5.0 and 5.1

-This section lists the new features introduced in EMQX 5.0 and 5.1.
+This section lists the new features introduced in EMQX after version 5.0.

 EMQX 5.0 adopts a new Mria cluster architecture.
-With this architecture, one EMQX cluster can support 100 million concurrent MQTT connections (opens new window), and more, making it the world’s most scalable open-source MQTT broker.
+With this architecture, one EMQX cluster can support 100 million concurrent MQTT connections, and more, making it the world’s most scalable open-source MQTT broker.

 Besides this obvious scalability improvement, the Mria cluster architecture is also capable of reducing the risk of brain-splitting and its effects in large-scale deployments, to empower our clients with more stable and reliable IoT data access services.